neftjs/neft/Contribute.md

 ## Requests

 If you want to change one of the Neft modules, fork it.
 If you need to test your changes in a working app, fork the [main repository](https://github.com/Neft-io/neft) and refer specific submodule to your fork.
 When everything works fine for you, prepare a *Pull Request* to include your changes into the main branch.
 Each *Pull Request* must be reviewed by the community.
-It's a good practice to always create an *Issue* where you describe on what task you are working on.
+It's a good practice to always create an *Issue* with a bug/feature you are working on.

 ## Testing